We send out a weekly bulletin to the NSUN membership, a network of people with lived experience of mental ill-health, distress or trauma.

 Submission guidelines

-Overall, we aim to prioritise survivor-led or lived experience-led items, and may not be able to run items that do not meet this description.
-We can usually only run a particular item for a maximum of two weeks (space permitting).
+Overall, we prioritise survivor-led/lived experience-led items, and may not be able to place items that do not meet this description.
+We can usually only run a particular item for a maximum of two weeks (space permitting – sometimes we may only be able to include it in one bulletin).
+Please let us know if you want to make sure your item is only run for one week.

 We reserve the right to not publish all items submitted.
 We may not be able to enter into correspondence with you about why your item was not included.